msongz/stopMotion/README.md

 ### Usage & Installation:
-  - put the jsx to <i class="icon-folder-open"></i> /ae installation folder/support file/script/
+  - put the jsx to :open_file_folder: /ae installation folder/support file/script/

   or

-  - put the jsx to <i class="icon-folder-open"></i> /ae installation folder/support file/script/ScriptUI Panels/
+  - put the jsx to :open_file_folder: /ae installation folder/support file/script/ScriptUI Panels/

-    if you would like it dockable then
+    if you would like it dockable

+    then

   - run it from the <kbd>file</kbd>><kbd>scripts</kbd>><kbd>run script file</kbd> or <kbd>window</kbd>>choose <kbd>stopMotion.jsx</kbd>